Wecome to our TryMyUI review!

 Doing the test

 If TryMyUI deems that you are a qualified tester, you will be invited to do a test.
-Keep in mind that you will not be paid for the test, whether you pass it.
-Anyway, this will be a good
+Keep in mind that you will not be paid for the first test.
+However, it will be a good practice run to learn the user testing process at TryMyUI.

 To do the test, you have to download the TryMyUI recorder, which captures your screen and voice.
 You will also receive a link to the instructions for the test.
 While testing the website, make sure to speak clearly, detailing every impression you have.